andrew121410/Limonium/README.md

 ```

 The above examples will search the logs for "andrew121410" in the last 10 days.
 The 5 and 6 are the lines before and after the text you are searching for.
 So it will show 5 lines before and 6 lines after.
-So you will be able to see the more context.
+So you will be able to see more context.

 ## Building